Aim: Measure the quality of hospital discharges.

 Eligible population: The analysis applies to the domain of acute somatic inpatients, at risk of readmission.
 Psychiatric, geriatric and rehabilitations units are excluded if there are assigned to Swiss statistics codes M500, M900, M950, M990 (only if the average length of stay exceed 10 days).
 Stays are also excluded if the main SQLape category correspond to a psychiatric disease (depression; psychosis, hallucination and delirium; other psychiatric disorder) without somatic co-morbidities, or if they include a rehabilitation or palliative care diagnosis (ICD-10 codes: Z50, Z54, Z515 or CHOP procedure codes : 938A or 938B).
 Stays with patients transferred to another hospital (Swiss variable 1.5.V03 = 4, 5, 6, 44, 55, 66) or terminated by a death (variable 1.5.V02= 5) are excluded because they are not at risk of readmission.
 Healthy newborns and newborn with minor disorders are also excluded, since their readmission do not depend on the quality of the preparation of the discharge.
 Some hospitals have achieved the shift towards day surgery, with a higher proportion of severe surgery than others.
 To ensure the comparability of hospitals, we exclude hospital stays candidates for day surgery.
 Hospitalizations for sleep apnea (ICD-10 main diagnostic code: G473) were excluded for similar reasons.
 Patients living in other countries are excluded, because it is highly probable that an eventual readmission would not occur in Switzerland.

-Output files: The results are given globally in “Readmission.xlsx” Excel file.
-They are given in separate Excel files for each site of the hospital, split according to the context of the stay: back to home with or without a potentially avoidable readmission, waiting for nursing home bed, medical justification of the stay, transfer, etc. Detailed results are given per hospital stay in Eligible discharges.txt file.
+Output files: The results are given globally in Readmission.xlsx Excel file.
+Detailed results are given per hospital stay in Eligible discharges.txt file.
+Stays excluded from eligible discharges are provided in the Exclusions_Readmission.txt file.
 General information about SQLape output files can be found here.

 Interpretation: A potentially avoidable readmission corresponds to a readmission, which was not foreseen at the moment of the previous discharge.
 In this sense, it is always a bad surprise, and undesirable event.
 But there are many possible causes of this readmission, some of them being often avoidable (***, see below), others sometimes avoidable (**), and other mostly unavoidable (*).